rmmitev/rmmitev/README.md

 - 👋 Hi, I’m Rado.
-- 👀 I’m interested in Coding & Networking.
+- 👀 I’m interested in Coding, Networking, VMs & Containers.
 - 🌱 I'm currently learning Python, JS and many more cool things.
 - ✨ For the things we have to learn before we can do them, we learn by doing them. ― Aristotle
 - 📫 Not reachable at the moment.
 Sorry ;)